 These are definitely no lookers, especially when unlit, but they get the job done.

-This 4 piece set is durable and easily stackable, plus they don’t look too bad when a fire’s roaring in them; they have a nice charred look to them already.
+This 4 piece set from QualiMetal is durable and easily stackable, plus they don’t look too bad when a fire’s roaring in them; they have a nice charred look to them already.

 But there’s no getting around the fact that as a year round decorative feature they are not a great choice.
 They are very clearly fake, with almost no resemblance to real wood when unlit.

 However, what they are is cheap, as well as small, making them a very good “supplementary log”.
 If you buy a few more that look good, you can throw these in under the nice looking ones to bulk out the size of the pile while remaining hidden from sight, and at that they excel.
 You’re looking at about a sixth what our winner costs, so you can make do with that pretty easily if you’re feeling up to it, and can find a good, nicer looking but still relatively cheap alternative.

 Work well as a supplementary piece for other logs and fireplace decorations

 While I think the Natural Glo and QuliMetal options have their merits (lack of cost being a bit factor), the other options all hold a lot more appeal to me for various reasons.
 The Peterson Real Fyre logs being the best, but the others like the Grand Canyon logs (despite the expense) having a lot to recommend them over that set.

 For those it’s going to come down to preference and need.
 You might not need an included burner, or may want something that looks better indoors than outdoors or vice versa.
 Ultimately I think the top 5 options here are the best on offer in most situations, with the final two being best only if you have a lot of budget concern.

 What Should I Look for in Vented Gas Logs?